Adrian-Ng/Adrian-Ng.github.io/_java/Options/02-options-montecarlo.md

 The Monte Carlo method is a way of simulating a distribution by way of randomly generating a whole bunch of numbers.
 In __Central Limit Theorem__, the distribution of the sum of a large number of small contributions is approximately Gaussian.

 Stock prices can be described as a _random walk_.
 That is, a stock price is the linear combination of a number of infinitessimally small changes otherwise known as the __Wiener Process__.
 Each change is randomly sampled from sthe standard Gaussian distribution.
-Our predicted stock price is where ever we end up at the end of the random walk.
+Our predicted stock price is whereever we end up at the end of the random walk.

-With Monte Carlo, we simply generate __large__ number of stock prices and calculate the pay-off for each of them.
+With Monte Carlo, we simply generate a __large__ number of stock prices and calculate the pay-off for each of them.
 We average these pay-offs to obtain our predicted option price.

 ## Formula

 We use the Generalised Wiener process to generate a random walk.
-The following recursive formula describes this process:
+This recursive formula describes this process:

 $$
 x(t + \Delta t) = x(t) + \mu\Delta t + \sigma dz